 There is a scene in my audio-book Rock Star Rising that I had to cast.
-In a flashback, a lead character, Jimmy goes to Las Vegas to see Elvis on stage.
-He inadvertently gets on the customized bus for another rock star named Shane.
-The bus starts up and heads for Las Angeles with a full blown party going on.
-One of the passengers, Liz a sexy and free woman, talks with Jimmy and then gets her and Jimmy into a bizarre situation.
+A character named Jimmy goes to Las Vegas to see Elvis perform.
+He inadvertently gets on the customized bus for another rock star, Shane, with a wild party going on.
+One of the passengers, Liz, a sexy and free woman, talks with Jimmy and then gets Jimmy into a bizarre situation.

 Okay, now how do I cast this?
-With the other parts, even though this is an audio-book and you can't see them, I wanted to have the listener still relate to the image of the person.
+With the other parts, I wanted to have the listener relate to the image of the person.
 For example, James Darren playing the rock star Shane.
 George Chakiris, playing a Puerto Rican gangster.
 Russ Tamblyn, a youthful handsome wise-cracker in West Side Story and The Haunting, playing the same in this story.
 And so on.

 So to play the part of Liz, the sexy rock 'n roll party girl, who comes to Vegas with a one rock star to see another, Elvis, I choose Barbara Leigh.
 And here's why:

-So with a background like that, and still a favorite at celebrity shows because of being the original Vamperilla ever cast, (even though the six picture deal folded), who better to play the hip, wild, on the music scene Liz in the Rock Star Rising.
+So with a background like that, and still a favorite at celebrity shows because of being the original Vamperilla ever cast, (even though the six picture deal folded), who better to play the hip and wild Liz in the Rock Star Rising.

 For her party scene on the rock star's bus, I recorded it with all the actors overlapping their voices, giving it a live "just happening" feel to it.
 It took a couple of takes to get into the flow of it, with Barbara volunteering to pitch the actor who suddenly and surprisingly gets hit with a needle full of heroin.

 His surprise yells on every take sounded completely realistic and painful.
 But he didn't look like he minded during the four takes.